 A few months after we spoke in 2016, John Hiles died suddenly from an aggressive brain cancer.
 “He was a polymath, an autodidact, and perhaps the gentlest person any of us have ever known,” his obituary reads.
 “We owe him so much.”66

 John Hiles’s work was hidden from public view for his entire life.
-Despite leading a division at a now-legendary game studio, despite being interviewed by the New York Times – despite one of his games being played in the White House – Maxis Business Simulations and Thinking Tools were always a trivia fact, something mentioned in passing as a novelty in an article about SimCity.
+Despite leading a division at a now-acclaimed game studio, despite being interviewed by the New York Times – despite one of his games being played in the White House – Maxis Business Simulations and Thinking Tools were always a trivia fact, something mentioned in passing as a novelty in an article about SimCity.
 Whenever I spoke with an employee from Maxis or Thinking Tools, they were shocked to hear that Hiles had passed away, having now been out of touch with him for years as their time working together seemed to slip further into the past.

-But like his one-time boss Will Wright, Hiles had grand ideas in mind.
-As far back as the 80s, he had a vision for what computers could do, how they could inform us about the world we live in.
+But like his one-time boss Will Wright, Hiles had big ideas in mind.
+As far back as the mid-80s, he had a vision for what computers could do, how they could inform us about the world we live in.
 He saw a connection between the advanced simulation modeling work happening in Silicon Valley and the fun, playful software coming out of the video game industry, and in the face of the resistance his company faced in public and private, he wanted to bring those worlds together.
 Thirty years later, as “serious games” and STEM learning have become buzzwords in games academia, the rest of the world seems to have caught up.

-Perhaps it’s fair to say that Thinking Tools lived in a bubble of tech optimism, the notion that a new emerging technology could solve problems in society, and then the industry and their money would flock to another idea when the reality proved more complicated.
+Perhaps it’s fair to say that Thinking Tools lived on a bubble of tech optimism, the notion that a new emerging technology could solve problems in society, and then the industry and their money would flock to another idea when the reality proved more complicated.
 Whenever a company announces that they’re going on the blockchain or using deep-learning AI, it feels like another iteration of that, the same sort of triumphant announcement as when Jeff Braun declared that business simulation games could be the future of Maxis, only for the company to abandon them less than a year later.

 It’s weird to think that those ideas resulted in games as odd as SimRefinery and Race for the White House.
 But it was a new vision for what educational games could be, not to make them work for us, but what they could teach us back instead.